SI-BONE (NASDAQ:SIBN) Price Target Cut to $34.00 by Analysts at Needham & Company LLC

-SI-BONE (NASDAQ:SIBN) had its price target lowered by Needham & Company LLC from $35.00 to $34.00 in a research report sent to investors on Tuesday, Price Targets.com reports.
-The firm currently has a buy rating on the stock.
+SI-BONE (NASDAQ:SIBN) had its price objective decreased by Needham & Company LLC from $35.00 to $34.00 in a research note released on Monday, Benzinga reports.
+Needham & Company LLC currently has a buy rating on the stock.

-SIBN has been the subject of a number of other reports.
-Morgan Stanley increased their price target on shares of SI-BONE from $25.00 to $32.00 and gave the stock an overweight rating in a research note on Tuesday, December 15th.
-Canaccord Genuity increased their price target on shares of SI-BONE from $30.00 to $34.00 and gave the stock a buy rating in a research note on Thursday, December 17th.
-Zacks Investment Research raised shares of SI-BONE from a sell rating to a hold rating in a research note on Thursday, February 18th.
-Finally, JMP Securities increased their price target on shares of SI-BONE from $27.00 to $35.00 and gave the stock an outperform rating in a research note on Friday, January 8th.
-One analyst has rated the stock with a sell rating and five have issued a buy rating to the company.
-The company has a consensus rating of Buy and a consensus target price of $31.17.
+A number of other equities analysts have also recently issued reports on the company.
+Zacks Investment Research cut SI-BONE from a hold rating to a sell rating in a report on Friday.
+JMP Securities raised their target price on SI-BONE from $27.00 to $35.00 and gave the stock an outperform rating in a report on Friday, January 8th.
+Morgan Stanley raised their price target on SI-BONE from $32.00 to $35.00 and gave the stock an overweight rating in a research report on Monday.
+Finally, Canaccord Genuity raised their price target on SI-BONE from $30.00 to $34.00 and gave the stock a buy rating in a research report on Thursday, December 17th.
+One investment analyst has rated the stock with a sell rating and five have issued a buy rating to the company’s stock.
+SI-BONE has a consensus rating of Buy and a consensus price target of $31.17.

-SI-BONE (NASDAQ:SIBN) last released its quarterly earnings results on Sunday, March 7th.
+SI-BONE (NASDAQ:SIBN) last issued its earnings results on Sunday, March 7th.
 The company reported ($0.28) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.30) by $0.02.
-SI-BONE had a negative net margin of 61.67% and a negative return on equity of 45.03%.
-Equities analysts forecast that SI-BONE will post -1.53 earnings per share for the current year.
+SI-BONE had a negative return on equity of 45.03% and a negative net margin of 61.67%.
+As a group, equities analysts forecast that SI-BONE will post -1.53 EPS for the current year.

-In related news, CEO Jeffrey W. Dunn sold 3,268 shares of the firm’s stock in a transaction that occurred on Tuesday, January 19th.
-The shares were sold at an average price of $29.01, for a total transaction of $94,804.68.
-Following the completion of the sale, the chief executive officer now owns 342,427 shares of the company’s stock, valued at $9,933,807.27.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Jeffrey W. Dunn sold 40,000 shares of the firm’s stock in a transaction that occurred on Friday, March 5th.
-The shares were sold at an average price of $28.65, for a total transaction of $1,146,000.00.
+In related news, Director John Gordon Freund sold 235,887 shares of SI-BONE stock in a transaction that occurred on Monday, March 15th.
+The stock was sold at an average price of $31.13, for a total value of $7,343,162.31.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CEO Jeffrey W. Dunn sold 40,000 shares of SI-BONE stock in a transaction that occurred on Friday, March 5th.
+The shares were sold at an average price of $28.65, for a total value of $1,146,000.00.
 The disclosure for this sale can be found here.
-Insiders have sold 89,921 shares of company stock valued at $2,592,536 in the last ninety days.
-Insiders own 15.50% of the company’s stock.
+In the last ninety days, insiders have sold 389,736 shares of company stock worth $11,920,663.
+15.50% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in SIBN.
-Avidity Partners Management LP bought a new stake in shares of SI-BONE during the fourth quarter valued at approximately $19,133,000.
-Parian Global Management LP purchased a new stake in SI-BONE in the third quarter worth approximately $14,480,000.
-Lord Abbett & CO.
-LLC boosted its holdings in SI-BONE by 237.1% in the fourth quarter.
-Lord Abbett & CO.
-LLC now owns 558,548 shares of the company’s stock worth $16,701,000 after purchasing an additional 392,852 shares during the last quarter.
-Royce & Associates LP boosted its holdings in SI-BONE by 109.9% in the fourth quarter.
-Royce & Associates LP now owns 691,700 shares of the company’s stock worth $20,682,000 after purchasing an additional 362,100 shares during the last quarter.
-Finally, BlackRock Inc. boosted its holdings in SI-BONE by 13.3% in the fourth quarter.
-BlackRock Inc. now owns 2,242,079 shares of the company’s stock worth $67,039,000 after purchasing an additional 263,523 shares during the last quarter.
-65.26% of the stock is owned by institutional investors.
+Institutional investors have recently made changes to their positions in the stock.
+Lazard Asset Management LLC acquired a new stake in SI-BONE in the 4th quarter valued at approximately $41,000.
+Point72 Hong Kong Ltd acquired a new stake in SI-BONE in the 3rd quarter valued at approximately $42,000.
+Zurcher Kantonalbank Zurich Cantonalbank acquired a new position in shares of SI-BONE during the 3rd quarter worth approximately $80,000.
+BNP Paribas Arbitrage SA increased its position in shares of SI-BONE by 468.3% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 5,791 shares of the company’s stock worth $137,000 after purchasing an additional 4,772 shares during the last quarter.
+Finally, Citigroup Inc. increased its position in shares of SI-BONE by 263.0% during the 4th quarter.
+Citigroup Inc. now owns 6,513 shares of the company’s stock worth $195,000 after purchasing an additional 4,719 shares during the last quarter.
+65.26% of the stock is currently owned by institutional investors and hedge funds.

 SI-BONE Company Profile